 Many other planning activities go on at City Hall or in linked organisations like TfL and the London Enterprise Partnership but none of these is subject to the full statutory consultation and EiP process which governs the London Plan so their democratic legitimacy is much weaker.
 Important among these other plans are

-The London Infrastructure Plan 2050 A very unofficial document but the site of major decisions on the future of the city.
+The London Infrastructure Plan 2050 A very unofficial document but the site of major decisions on the future of the city, never debated in public.